microsoft/nlp-recipes/README.md

 # NLP Best Practices

-This repository will provide examples and best practices for building NLP systems, provided as Jupyter notebooks.
+This repository will provide examples and best practices for building NLP systems, provided as Jupyter notebooks and utility functions.

 ## Scenarios